rizsotto/scan-build/README.md

 the development.

 The 2. mode is available only on FreeBSD, Linux and OSX.
 Where library preload is available from the dynamic loader.
+On OSX System Integrity Protection security feature enabled prevents library preload, so this method will not work in such environment.

 `intercept-build` command uses only the 2. and 3. mode to generate the compilation database. `analyze-build` does only run the analyzer against the